 Through the years, Jean's students have been recognized for their excellence.
 In 2009, Jean's student won second place at the Eastside Performing Arts Festival (piano competition in Seattle) in her first time entering.
 In 2013, Jean helped her student prepare for and successfully audition into the Manhattan School of Music precollege program.
 In 2014, 2015, and 2016, Jean's student was selected for the encore recital for the incentive program offered by the Piano Teachers Congress of New York.
 In 2015, Jean's student received second place in the NYSMTA competition and a performance at St. Stephan's Cathedral in Manhattan.
 In 2016, Jean's student received honorable mention in the NYSMTA competition.
 Many of her other students have also received praise in adjudications and performances.

-Active in her field as a piano teacher, Jean is a member of the Music Teachers National Association (and San Antonio Music Teachers Association and Texas MTA).
-She was previously a member and board member of the Piano Teachers Congress of New York when she lived in New York.
+Active in her field as a piano teacher, Jean is a member of the Music Teachers National Association and Texas MTA.
+She is also a board member and member of the San Antonio Music Teacher's Association.
+She was previously a board member and member of the Piano Teachers Congress of New York when she lived in New York.
 In 2008, she received the Music Teacher's National Association's STAR Award, an award for excellence in academic achievement, successful teaching experience and demonstrated leadership abilities.
 Jean also previously chaired the Piano Teacher's Congress Honors Program, a competition with a Carnegie Weill Recital Hall performance and cash prizes in 2014 and 2015.
-Furthermore Jean has served as an adjudicator for Piano Congress of New York, SAMTA, TFMC, and TMTA.
+Active in her field as an adjudicator, Jean has served as an adjudicator for events for the Piano Congress of New York, SAMTA, TFMC, TMTA, Texas State University, and more.

 A pianist with demonstrated talent, Jean Park has competed in the Schubert Club's Scholarship Competition twice, winning second place in the college division in 2009, and returning in 2013 to win first place in the graduate division.
 She has also taken second place in the Bauru-Atlanta piano competition in 2009, and in 2008, Jean was awarded the grand prize for the Collaborative Artists East West Scholarship for her excellence in piano.
 She has performed internationally at many music festivals as a scholarship participant and also throughout New York City and Seattle where she was previously based.